jkvor/erlang-factory-london-2011/one/slides.md

 # One limitation of Redis replication #

-* There is a period during slave resync when neither the old or new dataset is available
+* Dataset is unavailable during slave resync
-* Disconnecting from master due to master failure or network hiccup causes slave downtime
+* Network partition or hiccup causes downtime
+* (error) LOADING Redis is loading the dataset in memory

 !SLIDE transition=scrollUp smaller

+# redis.log #

         - Reading from client: Connection reset by peer
         * Connecting to MASTER...